kiarafrobles/www.retroreport.org/_videos/the-shadow-of-thalidomide.md

 ---
-title: "The Shadow of Thalidomide"
+title: The Shadow of Thalidomide
+date: '2013-09-23 23:00:00'
+categories: []
 published: true
-date: 2013-09-23T23:00:00.000Z
 staff_members:
 - kit-roane
 topic: health
-description: "In the 1950s, thalidomide cut a wide swath of destruction across the world, leaving behind thousands of deformed infants, but that was only the beginning of the story."
+description: In the 1950s, thalidomide cut a wide swath of destruction across the world, leaving behind thousands of deformed infants, but that was only the beginning of the story.
-tweet: "In the 1950s, thalidomide caused tons of deformities, but that was only the beginning of the story:"
+tweet: 'In the 1950s, thalidomide caused tons of deformities, but that was only the beginning of the story:'
-featured_image_path: /uploads/1422558080091_449539503_1280.jpg
+featured_image_path: "/uploads/1422558080091_449539503_1280.jpg"
 appearance: dark-text
 source_video:
   video_id: 6JzNnU2Hy0Q?list=PLKB8zkQFlMyJ7iBJqT9pnnwTfXz_jtxbu